veeto

 Summary

-To measure the program's reach, the Franchise Tax Board will report to the Legislature by December 2027 on the number of taxpayers who claimed the exclusions and the total amount of settlements paid.
-The provisions automatically expire on December 1, 2027.
-The bill includes an urgency clause for immediate implementation upon passage.
+The Franchise Tax Board must report to the Legislature by December 2027 on the number of taxpayers who utilized the exclusions and the total amount of settlement payments excluded from taxation.
+The bill's findings state these provisions aim to prevent undue hardship for taxpayers in fire-devastated areas.
+As an urgency measure, the bill would take effect immediately upon enactment.

 Key Dates